2021 Consumer Confidence Report

 The City of Cookeville Water Treatment Plant is designed to treat 15 million gallons per day (MGD).
-In 2019 the average daily flow pumped to customers was 11.278 MGD.
-The 2019 average Hardness was 65.3 ppm with a PH of 8.3.
+In 2020 the average daily flow pumped to customers was 11.271 MGD.
+The 2020 average Hardness was 72.4 ppm or 4.2 grams/gallon with a PH of 8.23.

 Why Are There Contaminants in My Drinking Water?

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s Safe Drinking Water Hotline (800-426-4791).

 How Can I Get Involved